Bilalh/old-website-bilalh.github.com/_posts/2011-12-24-fixing-corrupt-mp3s.md

 tags:
  - Utilities
  - Audio
+keywords: Audio Unix mp3
+description: How to fix corrupt mp3 using 'mp3val' on Mac or Unix
 ---

 To fix corrupt mp3 use [mp3val](http://mp3val.sourceforge.net/).
 The website has binaries for Windows, and sources for other platforms (Linux, Mac OS X).